 tzatziki or greek yogurt sauce – It’s fairly pricey to buy at the store, but you can make your own at home for cheap.

 crumbled feta cheese – This is optional.
 Many shops charge extra for feta.
 When you make your Greek pita sandwiches at home, you can have all the feta you want.
+If you’ve got leftover feta, be sure to make this Easy Greek Pizza Recipe.

 These sandwiches are super simple to make!